 Efficiency rating: AFUE for the most efficient Gas forced air furnaces is between 95 and 98%.
 Electric furnaces may score as high as 100%.
 Wood burning furnaces can see AFUE ratings as high as 88% putting them a distant third in the efficiency rankings.
 Installation of a new, efficient furnace is likely to save you energy and operating costs.

 Unlike furnaces, heat pumps don’t actually create heat.
-Instead, they collect and redistribute existing heat from the air (air-source heat pumps) or the earth (geothermal systems).
-Although heat pumps are ultra-efficient and can reduce your monthly heating costs, installation and repair are often pricey.
+Instead, heat pumps collect and redistribute existing heat from the air (air-source heat pumps) or the earth (ground source heat pump, or geothermal heat systems).
+Although air source heat pumps are ultra-efficient and can reduce your monthly heating costs, installation and repair are often pricey.
 You may need a backup heating source if your local temperatures dip below minus 28-30 degrees Celsius (minus 10-25 degrees Fahrenheit) depending on the size of your system.

 We are seeing an explosion in demand for a new type of air-source heat pump: the ductless mini-split system.
-These systems have a condenser outside and one or several air handlers mounted high on the wall inside the home.
-Recent efficiency improvements from Trane and Mitsubishi make these systems one of the most efficient ways to heat — and cool — your home.
+Mini-split heat pumps have a condenser outside and one or several air handlers mounted high on the wall inside the home.
+Recent efficiency improvements from heat pump brands like Napoleon, Trane and Mitsubishi make these heat pump systems one of the most efficient ways to heat — and cool — your home.

 Which Heating System is Best For You?